Gaslighter (album): Critical reception

 Gaslighter was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received a weighted average score of 82 based on 21 reviews.
 Album of the Year, which also assigns a normalized rating out of 100 to reviews from mainstream publications, gave the album a weighted average score of 82 based on 24 reviews.
 At AnyDecentMusic?, which assigns a normalized rating out of 10 to reviews from mainstream publications, the album received a weighted average score of 7.8 based on 19 reviews.

 In a review for The Daily Telegraph, Neil McCormick called it "stunning", praising Antonoff's "slick, tasteful production" and "perfectly balanced vocal arrangements".
 Writing for Entertainment Weekly, Maura Johnston said that "by blending early-21st-century pop savvy with the storytelling that made country music so crucial to the American canon, Gaslighter is all fire and nerve."
 Chris Willman, in a review for Variety, praised the album's songwriting, saying that "each new incendiary lyrical moment seems to top the last, before grievance gives way to beautiful grief."
 Laura Dzubay, in Consequence of Sound, praised the group's "management of tone throughout" as "masterful and consistent".
 She felt that the album was "anchored to place by restrained instrumentation and artful, deliberate counterpoints between highs and lows."
 Writing for American Songwriter, Lynne Margolis said that the album is "so full of emotion, it takes a while to absorb it all".
 She went on to say that the album's "not perfect, and it's not meant to be.
 But the juxtaposition of slickness and rawness somehow works."

 Ellen Johnson reviewed the album for Paste, calling it "the best country album of 2020".
 She felt the album "forces empathy onto the listener while reminding us we don't have to be superheroes to make a difference."
 Writing for AllMusic, Stephen Thomas Erlewine praised the album's arrangements as "subtle and sly" and "accentuating the emotions underpinning the songs".
 The Guardian called it "pertinent on its own terms" instead of sounding like "three middle-aged musicians straining to recapture their relevance."
 Annabel Nugent, in a review for The Independent, said that while the album "is not a reinvention for the trio by any means", it is "still political" and "still resilient".
 Mikael Wood reviewed the album for the Los Angeles Times, calling it the group's "most personal effort yet".

-In his Substack-published "Consumer Guide" column, Robert Christgau said that while the songs have a "pro forma" effect attributable to Antonoff, "Maines has never written with more righteous anger and sisterly concern—more humanity."
+In his "Consumer Guide" column, Robert Christgau said that while the songs have a "pro forma" effect attributable to Antonoff, "Maines has never written with more righteous anger and sisterly concern—more humanity."
 More critical was Claire Shaffer of Rolling Stone, felt that the tracks on the album "fall into easy, radio-friendly categories: empowerment anthem, cheeky ukulele kiss-off, [and] minimalist protest song."
 She noted that the "arrangements dissolve most of the group's lingering connections to their street-corner bluegrass origins."